Lego Star Wars: The Complete Saga: Gameplay

+Like in Lego Star Wars II: The Original Trilogy, the hub world takes place in the Mos Eisley Cantina where players are free to roam; players walk amongst popular characters from the films through the shop, the junkyard outside, or the two-player arcade.
+The Cantina has doors that allow the player to access the game's story mode, which includes the levels for the six episodes of the Skywalker Saga included in the game.
+Each episode has six chapters, and after completing the introductory chapter for Star Wars Episode I - The Phantom Menace, players can access the introductory chapters of each episode.
+After completing each episode chapter, players are automatically given the ability to play through the chapter again in Free Play with whatever characters they want.

 Most of the story levels are the same as those found in their respective original games.
 The Complete Saga also includes two previously scrapped levels: "Anakin's Flight" and "Bounty Hunter Pursuit," which were intended to appear in Lego Star Wars: The Video Game but were cut during development.
 "Anakin's Flight" is based on the Naboo space battle against the droid control ship seen in The Phantom Menace.
-It was originally envisioned as a rail-shooter level, but was changed to the free-roam style used in almost all vehicles levels in the game.
-"Bounty Hunter Pursuit," focuses on Obi-Wan Kenobi and Anakin Skywalker pursuing bounty hunter Zam Wesell across Coruscant from Attack of the Clones.
-It was also made into a free-roam level, but unlike "Anakin's Flight" was incorporated into Episode II.
+It was originally envisioned as a rail shooter level, but was changed to the free-roam style used in almost all vehicles levels in the game.
+"Bounty Hunter Pursuit" focuses on Obi-Wan Kenobi and Anakin Skywalker pursuing bounty hunter Zam Wesell across Coruscant from Attack of the Clones.
+It was also made into a free-roam level, but unlike "Anakin's Flight" was incorporated into Episode II, which only had five levels in the original game as opposed to six from the other episodes.
 The "Mos Espa Podrace" and "Gunship Cavalry" story levels were redesigned, although the versions from their respective original games are present as bonus levels.
 "Battle Over Coruscant," though, remains the same, with the change that players can change vehicles in Free Play.

+Overall, there are 36 main story levels.
+The game also features 20 Bounty Hunter missions, six bonus levels, and Arcade games.
+The six bonus levels include two Lego City levels ("Lego City" and "New Town", with the former originally appearing in Lego Star Wars II: The Original Trilogy), two story levels ("Anakin's Flight" and "A New Hope", the latter of which was a special unlockable level found in Lego Star Wars: The Video Game), and the original versions of the "Mos Espa Podrace" and "Gunship Cavalry" levels.